awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

 ### To connect to your WorkSpace for 3\.0\+ clients<a name="windows_connecting-new-clients"></a>

 1. The first time that you run the client application, you are prompted for your registration code, which is contained in your welcome email\.
-The Amazon WorkSpaces client application uses the registration code and user name to identify which WorkSpace to connect to\.
+The Workspaces client application uses the registration code and user name to identify which WorkSpace to connect to\.
 When you launch the client application later, the same registration code is used\.
 To enter a different registration code, launch the client application, and then choose **Change Registration Code** at the bottom of the login page\.

 1. Enter your user name and password in the login screen and choose **Sign In**\.
-If your Amazon WorkSpaces administrator has enabled multi\-factor authentication for your organization's WorkSpaces, you are prompted for a passcode to complete your login\.
-Your Amazon WorkSpaces administrator will provide more information about how to obtain your passcode\.
+If your Workspaces administrator has enabled multi\-factor authentication for your organization's WorkSpaces, you are prompted for a passcode to complete your login\.
+Your Workspaces administrator will provide more information about how to obtain your passcode\.

-1. If your Amazon WorkSpaces administrator has not disabled the **Keep me logged in** feature, you can select the **Keep me logged in** check box at the bottom of the login screen to save your credentials securely so that you can connect to your WorkSpace easily while the client application remains running\.
+1. If your Workspaces administrator has not disabled the **Keep me logged in** feature, you can select the **Keep me logged in** check box at the bottom of the login screen to save your credentials securely so that you can connect to your WorkSpace easily while the client application remains running\.
 Your credentials are securely cached up to the maximum lifetime of your Kerberos ticket\.

    After the client application connects to your WorkSpace, your WorkSpace desktop is displayed\.

 ### To connect to your WorkSpace for 1\.0\+ and 2\.0\+ clients<a name="windows_connecting-legacy-clients"></a>

 1. The first time that you run the client application, you are prompted for your registration code, which is contained in your welcome email\.
-The Amazon WorkSpaces client application uses the registration code and user name to identify which WorkSpace to connect to\.
+The Workspaces client application uses the registration code and user name to identify which WorkSpace to connect to\.
 When you launch the client application later, the same registration code is used\.
 To enter a different registration code, launch the client application, and then on the menu bar, choose **Options**, **Manage Registrations**\.

 1. Enter your user name and password in the login screen and choose **Sign In**\.
-If your Amazon WorkSpaces administrator has enabled multi\-factor authentication for your organization's WorkSpaces, you are prompted for a passcode to complete your login\.
-Your Amazon WorkSpaces administrator will provide more information about how to obtain your passcode\.
+If your Workspaces administrator has enabled multi\-factor authentication for your organization's WorkSpaces, you are prompted for a passcode to complete your login\.
+Your Workspaces administrator will provide more information about how to obtain your passcode\.

-1. If your Amazon WorkSpaces administrator has not disabled the "Remember Me" feature, you are prompted to save your credentials securely so that you can connect to your WorkSpace easily while the client application remains running\.
+1. If your Workspaces administrator has not disabled the "Remember Me" feature, you are prompted to save your credentials securely so that you can connect to your WorkSpace easily while the client application remains running\.
 Your credentials are securely cached up to the maximum lifetime of your Kerberos ticket\.

    After the client application connects to your WorkSpace, your WorkSpace desktop is displayed\.

 An interruption of network connectivity causes an active session to be disconnected\.
 This can be caused by events such as closing the laptop lid, or the loss of your wireless network connection\.
-The Amazon WorkSpaces client application for Windows attempts to reconnect the session automatically if network connectivity is regained within a certain amount of time\.
+The Workspaces client application for Windows attempts to reconnect the session automatically if network connectivity is regained within a certain amount of time\.
 The default session resume timeout is 20 minutes, but this timeout can be modified by your network administrator\.

 ## Managing Your Login Information \(3\.0\+ Clients Only\)<a name="manage-login-info-windows"></a>